Amiga 4000T

 The Amiga 4000T, also known as A4000T, is a tower version of Commodore's A4000 personal computer.
 Using the AGA chipset, it was originally released in small quantities in 1994 with a 25 MHz Motorola 68040 CPU, and re-released in greater numbers by Escom in 1995, after Commodore's demise, along with a new variant which featured a 50 MHz Motorola 68060 CPU.
-Despite the subsequent demise of Escom, production was continued by QuikPak in North America into at least 1997.
+Despite the subsequent demise of Escom, production was continued by QuikPak in North America into at least 1998.

+Technical details

 The A4000T was the only Amiga ever to have both SCSI and IDE interfaces built-in on the motherboard.
-Having driver software for both interfaces in the 512 KB ROM meant that some other parts of AmigaOS had to be moved from the ROM, and thus the A4000T was the only machine to require the file "workbench.library" to be stored on disk (this has changed, though, with the introduction of AmigaOS3.2 and kickstart 3.2, which too require workbench.library (and icon.library) to be stored on disk).
+Having driver software for both interfaces in the 512 KB ROM meant that some other parts of AmigaOS had to be moved from the ROM, and thus the A4000T was the only machine to require the file workbench.library to be stored on disk (this has changed, though, with the introduction of AmigaOS 3.2 and Kickstart 3.2, which too require workbench.library (and icon.library) to be stored on disk).
 It was also the only Amiga to use a PC form factor for the motherboard (AT), and one of the few to use a lithium battery instead of a nickel–cadmium rechargeable battery, vastly reducing the risk of leaking corrosive fluids onto the motherboard and causing damage with age.
 Modularity was another unique aspect to the machine, with the CPU, audio, video, and input-output ports all on separate daughterboards.
 This made the machine near-modular.

 The machine was targeted as a high-end video workstation with expandability in mind and an eye towards NewTek's Video Toaster.
-Its motherboard contains two Amiga Video Slots, five 100-pin Zorro III slots, and 4 ISA slots, and its case can accommodate up to six drives.
+Its motherboard, the latest revision of which was manufactured in yellow and green versions, contains two Amiga Video Slots, five 100-pin Zorro III slots, and 4 ISA slots, and its case can accommodate up to six drives.
 Up to 16 MB of RAM can be installed on the motherboard, while additional RAM can be installed on some CPU boards (up to 128 MB), and yet more can be added on Zorro cards.
+For CPU upgrades, a 200-pin KEL socket is used.